 COSIA is an alliance of oil sands producers focused on accelerating the pace of improvement in environmental performance in Canada’s oil sands through collaborative action and innovation.
+As a member, we share experience and intellectual property with other member companies.
+Through the sharing of innovation and application of these technologies, members accelerate the pace of environmental performance improvement.

 IZA is a non-profit organization that promotes the role that zinc plays in product applications, human health and crop nutrition.
+We participate in IZA’s programs that have a strategic focus in the areas of environment and sustainable development, technology and market development, and communications.

 MABC represents the collective needs and interests of B.C.’s mining industry.
 MABC promotes the economic and social value of mining by liaising with government, regulators and the industry.

 MAC promotes the growth and development of Canada's mining and mineral-processing industry for the benefit of all Canadians.
 Through MAC, we are required to implement the Towards Sustainable Mining (TSM) program, which aids in improving industry performance through the alignment of actions with the priorities and values of Canadians.
-As a MAC member, we conduct self-audits at our operations and are subject to third-party verification audits in accordance with TSM standards for social and environmental responsibility.

 PDAC represents the interests of the Canadian mineral exploration and development industry.
 We incorporated PDAC’s Environmental Excellence in Exploration framework into the development of our Health, Safety, Environment and Community Management Standards and into the Social Management and Responsibility at Teck Exploration Tool.

 A recognized leader in the development and implementation of national human resources solutions, MiHR contributes to the strength, competitiveness and sustainability of the Canadian mining sector.
+Our membership enables us to collaborate among industry stakeholders to understand labour market trends, identify opportunities and develop solutions to human resources challenges.

 Through our Zinc & Health program, Teck has partnered with UNICEF, Nutrition International and the Government of Canada to create the Zinc Alliance for Child Health (ZACH).
 This public-private-civil society partnership is scaling up the use of zinc and oral rehydration salts for the treatment of diarrhea, the second leading cause of death in children under the age of five.
 To date, more than 44 million episodes of childhood diarrhea have been treated with zinc and oral rehydration salts as a result of ZACH, and 60,000 healthcare workers have been trained in order to strengthen healthcare systems in high-burden communities.